Svastikkka/TECOGNO-SOLUTION/ReadME.md

+## Tecogno-Solution
-## Tecogno-Solution is a simple demonstration project of web scraping with the help of selenium, pandas and python
+A is a simple demonstration project of web scraping with the help of selenium, pandas and python

 ## Creator